watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - **Suffix**: Enter a shortened version of your SUFFIX with max of 3 chars.
    - **VirtualMachineAdminUsernameLinux**: The Linux Build Agent VM admin username (example: `"adminfabmedical"`).
    - **VirtualMachineAdminPublicKeyLinux**: The Linux Build Agent VM admin ssh public key.
-Use the information from a previous step (example: `"ssh-rsa AAAAB3N(...)vPiybQV admin@fabmedical"`).
+You will find this value in the `.ssh/fabmedical.pub` file created previously (example: `"ssh-rsa AAAAB3N(...)vPiybQV admin@fabmedical"`).
    - **KubernetesServicePrincipalClientId**: The Kubernetes Cluster Service Principal Client Id.
 Use the service principal “appId” from a previous step.
    - **KubernetesServicePrincipalClientSecret**: The Kubernetes Cluster Service Principal Client Secret.
 Use the service principal “password” from a previous step.
    - **KubernetesServicePrincipalObjectId**: The Kubernetes Cluster Service Principal Object Id.
 Use the service principal “objectId” from a previous step.